cap-js/docs/java/developing-applications/building.md

 By default, the accessor interfaces provide the setter and getter methods inspired by the JavaBeans specification.

-Following example uses accessor interfaces that have been generated with the default (JavaBeans) style:

 ```java
     Authors author = Authors.create();